emqx/emqx-docs/en_US/access-control/authz/ldap.md

 # Integrate with LDAP

-This authorizer implements authorization checks by matching publish/subscription requests against lists of attributes stored in the LDAP.
+[Lightweight Directory Access Protocol (LDAP)](https://ldap.com/) is a protocol used to access and manage directory information.
+EMQX supports integrating with an LDAP server for authorization checks.
+The LDAP authorizer implements authorization checks by matching publish/subscription requests against lists of attributes stored in the LDAP server.

-::: tip Tip
+::: tip Prerequisite

 - Knowledge about [basic EMQX authorization concepts](./authz.md)